Cheese Industry Profile

 In terms of international cheese production, only the European Union-27 continues to produce more cheese than the United States (FAS).

-U.S. per person cheese consumption was 32.8 pounds in 2009, a slight increase from the previous year.
-Cheddar cheese and mozzarella cheese remain the most popular varieties of cheese.
-Americans typically consume 10 pounds of cheddar and 10.6 pounds of mozzarella yearly.
+U.S. per person cheese consumption was 37.1 pounds in 2015, a slight increase from the previous year.
+Cheddar cheese and mozzarella cheese remain the most popular varieties of cheese (USDA).

 Overall cheese consumption continues to increase due to its versatility and adaptability to recipes, more available varieties and more women employed outside of the home.
 The consumer shift from at-home food preparation to purchases of partially or fully prepared foods has also benefited cheese sales.